notlab/minimal-mistakes/_posts/2017-02-01-rational-projective-determinant.md

 \\(\mathrm{Pdet} : \mathrm{Mat}(n;\mathbb{Q}) \to \mathbb{Z}\\) introduced by
 [John F. R. Duncan](https://sites.google.com/site/johnfrduncan/home) in his paper [Arithmetic Groups and the Affine E8 Dynkin Diagram](https://arxiv.org/abs/0810.1465).
 In this note we define the rational projective determinant and investigate some of its elementary properties.
-As an aside, this paper is a must read.
+As an aside, this paper by
+Duncan is a must read.

 ### Definition